Famondir/Music-Suite/README.md

 ### UML diagrams

 UML diagrams are used to communicate among programmers (and with managers).
-There are a lot of different types and they have all a bunch of details one probably don't memorises if one doesn't use them frequently.
+There are a lot of different types and they all have a bunch of details one probably don't memorises if one doesn't use them frequently.
 One pretty sure has to explain the diagram to the manager again and again but maybe they help them to better keep track in complex systems.
 For people who are used to UML diagrams it pretty sure is a more efficient way to check if one has common understanding about a problem than using text or speech.
 Programmers can orientate their work with those diagrams and e.g. check which interfaces / APIs a module should implement / provide.

-I started to create the UML diagrams with Mermaid because I have heared of it in a web development context as it uses JS at a Moodle Stack conference.
-But since it does not support a wide range of diagram types I used plantuml later which Prof. Edlich showed me during the lecture.
-Right now I use the public server for rendering the diagrams but coming to the end of this semester I realized that one could easily set up a [docker container](https://hub.docker.com/r/plantuml/plantuml-server/) for this.
+I started to create the UML diagrams with Mermaid because I have heared of it at a *Moodle Stack* conference because it is based on JS and thus could be used in STACk questions in Moodle.
+But since it does not support a wide range of diagram types I used plantuml later which Prof. Edlich showed us during the lecture.
+Right now I use the public server for rendering the diagrams but at the end of this semester I realized that one could also set up a [docker container](https://hub.docker.com/r/plantuml/plantuml-server/) for this.
+Unfortunately I couldn't get VS Code to use the server provided by the docker container even though I could reach it within the web browser.

 #### Use case diagram

 One of the most intuitive diagrams is the use case diagram.
-Here one can think about who should be able to do what using the software to develope without getting distracted by thoughts about the implementation.
-Using inheritance among the actors can help to build a good set of user roles setting proper right to access specific parts of the system.
+Here one can think about who should be able to do what (using the software to develope) without getting distracted by implementation details.
+Using inheritance among the actors can help to build a good set of user roles setting proper rights to access specific parts of the system.
 This use case diagram shows the use cases for the whole Music Suite.

 ```plantuml
 @startuml